schassande/referee-course-test/README.md

 * During the creation of a session, the application selects the required questions and some randomly questions to reach the number of questions by each serie.
 * The application is open source and free.
 * The application is available in several languages: English, French.
+* The application sends an email to confirm the subscription.
 * The application has nothing specific to the referee aspect.
 It could be used to run general online exams.

 ### How control a session as teacher